lightbits/lightbits.github.io/euler/euler.markdown

 If you want reconstruct a 3D model of a scene from photographs, part of the problem is calculating how the camera was rotated and translated between each photo.
 Using that you can triangulate the 3D coordinate of corresponding pixels by casting rays in the direction they came from and computing where they intersect in 3D.

-Calculating how your vacuum cleaner robot is positioned relative to your quadcopter, or how a camera moves through a scene as it takes photos of it, can both be turned into a type of optimization problem&mdash;a nail for our hammer.
+Either way, calculating how your vacuum cleaner robot is positioned relative to your quadcopter, or how a camera moves through a scene as it takes photos of it, can both be turned into a type of optimization problem&mdash;a nail for our hammer.

 However, it'll involve **3D rotations**, and that is where things can get nasty.

 Example problem
 ---------------

-Books and CD covers are often used in example problems (and in youtube videos of object tracking algorithms) because they have a lot of **texture**, making them an easy case for computer vision algorithms.
+Books and CD covers are often used in example problems (and in youtube videos of object tracking algorithms) because they have a lot of **unique texture**, making them an easy test case.

 Here's a book I picked from my shelf.

 <img src="book/book2.jpg" style="max-width:320px;width:100%;">

-It's a **pretty good book**.
+It's a **pretty good book**, but to simplify our mathematical discussion we'll assume this book is nothing more than a 3D box filled with void.

-But to simplify our mathematical discussion we'll assume this book is nothing more than a 3D box filled with void.
-Thus, one way to find out how the book is positioned relative to the camera (or vice versa) starts by finding matching patches of pixels between the photo and the 3D model.
+One way to find out how the book is positioned relative to the camera (or vice versa) starts by finding matching patches of pixels between the photo and the 3D model.

 ![](matches.png)

-At this point, your typical computer vision text book will start to tell you about the Perspective-N-Point problem and show you how easily you can recover the rotation and translation matrices using linear algebra and Singular Value Decomposition...
+At this point, your typical computer vision textbook will start to tell you about the Perspective-N-Point problem and show you how easily you can recover the rotation and translation matrices using linear algebra and Singular Value Decomposition...

 ...but that's an **elegant solution**.